auth0/Auth0.Android/README.md

 > In all the cases, the `User ID` parameter is the unique identifier of the auth0 account instance. i.e. in `google-oauth2|123456789081523216417` it would be the part after the '|' pipe: `123456789081523216417`.

-### Credentials Manager
+## Credentials Manager

-This library ships with a `CredentialsManager` class to easily store and retrieve fresh Credentials from a given `Storage`.
+This library ships with two additional classes that help you store and retrieve the `Credentials` received in authentication calls.
+Depending on the minimum API level that your application is targeting you'd like to use a different implementation.

+### Basic (Min API 15)

+The basic version supports asking for `Credentials` existence, storing them and getting them back.
+If the credentials have expired and a refresh_token was saved, they are automatically refreshed.
+The class is called `CredentialsManager`.

 #### Usage
-1. **Instantiate the manager**
+1. **Instantiate the manager:**
 You'll need an `AuthenticationAPIClient` instance used to renew the credentials when they expire and a `Storage`.
 The Storage implementation is up to you.
-We provide a `SharedPreferencesStorage` that uses `SharedPreferences` to create a file in the application's directory with Context.MODE_PRIVATE mode.
-This implementation is thread safe and can either be obtained through a Singleton like method or be created every time it's needed.
+We provide a `SharedPreferencesStorage` that uses `SharedPreferences` to create a file in the application's directory with **Context.MODE_PRIVATE** mode.
+This implementation is thread safe and can either be obtained through a Singleton method or be created every time it's needed.

 ```java
 AuthenticationAPIClient authentication = new AuthenticationAPIClient(account);